Mastering Payments: Insights from Epson on a customer-centric approach to payments

 Epson’s payment learnings from introducing a subscription service

-How Direct Debit enabled Epson to convert up to 80% of customers that had previously abandoned transactions
+How bank debit enabled Epson to convert up to 80% of customers that had previously abandoned transactions